Striking stations in Belgium

 You might not think Antwerpen-Dam looks different from any other Belgian station.
 Located near Park Spoor Noord, it’s a typical Flemish Renaissance brick building standing alongside a railway viaduct.
 But an exhibition of old photographs in the tunnel under the viaduct tells an astonishing story.
 They reveal the entire station was moved 36 metres in 1907 to make space for a new railway line.
 The work was done using an ingenious system of mechanical jacks and rails.
 The company in charge of this exceptional engineering project hoped it could sell the technology elsewhere, but the concept never took off, leaving Dam station as a unique experiment.

 Liège was until recently an old industrial city few tourists would dream of visiting.
 But the city began to change in 2009 with the opening of a sleek new station designed by the Spanish architect Santiago Calatrava.
 It’s an astonishing futuristic building with a swooping steel and glass canopy poised above the tracks like a gigantic wave.
 Now it is worth travelling to Liège just to admire the architecture.
 Start at the top level, high above the trains, where you can admire a neighbourhood slowly emerging from urban decline.
 Then go down to the ground floor where cafes and ticket offices occupy curious round glass pods.
-The station neighbourhood is still far from finished, but one day you will be able to walk into town along a magnificent waterfront promenade.
+From the station, you can walk to the river and follow a waterfront promenade along the River Meuse to reach the historic centre.